Strongpreneur#Business Growth Strategies

 Organizing also contributes to the satisfaction of employees by reducing the amount of conflict in the business enterprise.
 This is achieved by specifying objectives and sub-objectives, the responsibility of each role, the authority relationships between roles and the lines of communication in the organization.
 Organizing also enhances the achievement of goals.
 It enables individual and group efforts to be directed towards the goals of the enterprise.

-A major aspect of organizing is the grouping of activities which must be performed to realize the goals of the enterprise.
+A major aspect of organizing is the grouping of activities that must be performed to realize the goals of the enterprise.
 The organization may be split into departments, units, and sections.
 The task of grouping activities is called departmentalization.
 When the relationships between roles within a department and between departments in the business enterprise are established, the result is an organizational structure.
-There is no single structure that it is suitable for all organizations.
+There is no single structure that is suitable for all organizations.
 A structure that is adequate for a small enterprise whose operations do not extend beyond the city in which it is located, may not be suitable for a medium-size business organization that operates nationwide.
 Similarly, the structure of a manufacturing company will be different from and be unsuitable for, a wholesaling or retailing company.
 In general, however, tasks or activities may be grouped according to function, geography, product, customer or process.

 A popular basis of departmentalization among business enterprises is by function.
 Activities and people are grouped according to the organic functions of business which are production, marketing, finance, and personnel.
 Thus, for example, the activities connected with the disposal of the output of the business organization to consumers are grouped under marketing, while those concerned with the transformation of raw materials into finished products are grouped under production.

 The function that is most important to the success of the business enterprise varies from time to time, and also from one enterprise to the other.
 Consequently, some functions may be combined in one enterprise, while more functions are created in another.
-In a large manufacturing enterprise, activities may be grouped into Production, Research, and Development, Engineering, Personnel, Administration, Marketing and Finance Departments; whereas in a medium-size retail business, only Merchandizing, Finance, and Administration Departments may be created.
+In a large manufacturing enterprise, activities may be grouped into Production, Research, and Development, Engineering, Personnel, Administration, Marketing and Finance Departments; whereas in a medium-size retail business, only Merchandising, Finance, and Administration Departments may be created.

 A large-scale organization is more likely to have branches in every part of the country.
-Most large companies in the country, such as the oil companies, Banks, Post and Telecommunications, and so forth, establish departments in the different states either on geographical or state basis.
+Most large companies in the country, such as the oil companies, Banks, Post and Telecommunications, and so forth, establish departments in the different states either on a geographical or state basis.
 Most of these organizations have their head offices in the country’s federal capital, but establish departments in the states to facilitate administration, decision-making and customer service.

 The purposes of departmentalization by geography are many.

 Most regional departments are set up only as operational units, but decision-making relating to organizational goals is highly centralized.
 However, regional offices participate in vital decisions relating to the operation of the enterprise.
-In the banking industry, for example, regional headquarters often have to clear from the central office before granting to a customer a loan above a certain limit.
+In the banking industry, for example, regional headquarters often have to clear from the central office before granting a customer a loan above a certain limit.

 It is no longer true in developed countries that the reason for geographic departmentalization is due to poor communication.
 In the developing world, however, poor communication facilities are still a major reason for this type of departmentalization.

 Departmentalization by the customer may also be done according to socio-economic class.
-Stores which cater exclusively for the needs of the upper class may be established.
+Stores that cater exclusively to the needs of the upper class may be established.
 Such stores are usually located in suburban areas where the wealthy live.
 The same company may also establish stores in poor neighborhoods, to care for the needs of people in the lower class.
 The quality of materials sold in stores for the upper class and the lower class varies greatly.

 This means that departments are created according to the processes of manufacturing or operations.
 In the manufacturing of a product, several processes are required.
 The raw materials are first inspected, washed, dried, roasted, ground into powder, inspected again, mixed with other ingredients, canned and packaged.
-This process may form the basis of departmentalization so that people and equipment performing similar activities in the production process are grouped together.
+This process may form the basis of departmentalization so that people and equipment performing similar activities in the production process are grouped.
 This form of departmentalization is often found in chemical industries, such as those engaged in petroleum refining.

 The rationale for the structuring of an organization is based on the principles of: